-Sexism is prejudice or discrimination based on sex or gender.
+Sexism describes prejudice or discrimination based on sex or gender.
 It affects every level of society, from institutions and governments to personal relationships.
-Sexism affects women and other marginalized genders most severely.
-Indirectly, it also harms men.

 Sexism creates inequity between different sexes and genders.
 It also fuels gender-based violence and hate crime.
 Worldwide, the economic cost of institutional gender discrimination is $12 trillion, or 16% of the world’s total income.